Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Mandatory: Indicates whether selection is required for single select inputs (radio buttons, linear-scale and dropdowns).
 - Help text: Provide optional help text for the select input.
 - Arrange items horizontally: When enabled, all items will be displayed in a single row.
 (Visible for checkboxes & radios only.)
+- Show clear selection button.
+(Visible for radios & linear-scale if mandatory is set to false.)
 - Clear selection text: Allows the user to change the text of the button to clear the selection.
-(For radios & linear-scale if mandatory is set to false.)
+(Visible if Show clear selection button is set to true.)
 - Lower scale limit: Choose the lower limit, which can be either 0 or 1.
 (Visible for linear-scale only.)
 - Upper scale limit: Choose the upper limit, which can be from 2 to 10.
 (Visible for linear-scale only.)
 - Optional label for lower scale limit: Add text at the beginning of the linear scale.
 (Visible for linear-scale only.)